Home

 Town Creek Campground!
 What an excellent start to a new year!
 We decided to start out the new year camping.

 I don't know how many people go camping on the first day of the year in the winter, but it really wasn't that cold.
-The day temperatures were actually kind of mild, but the evening and nights were COLD!

 One of the first things we saw going in was 5 or 6 deer standing next to the road.
 These deer do not get spooked like other deer.
 I think they are used to people being around.
 They know they are safe from harm.